AguaClara/UASB/summer2018report.md

 The summer team researched siphons and discussed with the AguaClara program director, Dr. Monroe Weber-Shirk, potential design flaws - specifically the diameter of pipe that should be used.
 The main concern was that if too large a pipe was used, water would be able to pass through the siphon before it had filled to the level needed to create a pulse of a specific volume.

-Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow.
-Given this lack of information and that the addition of an entrance tank required only one tipping bucket, the team settled on the tipping bucket design.
+Ultimately, the team was unable to find detailed enough engineering guidelines on how to design for a siphon using pulse flow, and chose to use a tipping bucket system.
+An added benefit of using a tipping bucket system is that we only need to add an entrance tank and one bucket to our previous reactor design, whereas a siphon would almost certainly require some further design modifications.

 #### Hydraulic Parameters